caylent-solutions/terraform-modules/README.md

 5. **Manual Approval Gates**: Multiple approval points ensure code quality and security
 6. **Action Allowlist**: Only pre-approved GitHub Actions can be used in workflows

 Security is managed through automated scripts in the [`security-scripts/`](security-scripts/) directory.
+Use `make github-actions-security` to update action allowlists.

 ## Module Types